-Coronavirus hub: Gambia records first case, 31st African country infected | Africanews
+Coronavirus hub: Gambia, Djibouti, Zambia record first cases | Africanews

 COVID-19 LIVE updates, WHO website

-The Gambia records first case
+The Gambia, Djibouti, Zambia records first case

+Djibouti’s Foreign Minister confirmed the country’s first coronavirus case which involved a member of a Spanish military contingent that entered the country recently.

+He confirmed that the group have been isolated and were under medical supervision.
+None of them had contact with the Djiboutian people since entry.

 The Gambia recorded its first coronavirus case yesterday in a statement by the health minister.
 The country becomes the 31st to be infected in Africa.